 Pursuant to the Management Agreement, the Manager has exclusive authority to make decisions regarding the business of the Corporation, and has authority to bind the Corporation.
-The Manager's duties include, without limitation, managing or providing for the management of the investment portfolio of the Corporation in accordance with the investment objectives, restrictions and guidelines of the Corporation; providing or causing to be provided to the Corporation advice and assistance in connection with the determination of the investment guidelines of the Corporation; establishing and maintaining bank accounts on behalf of the Corporation; appointing the accountants of and registrar and transfer agent for the Corporation; asset valuation of the Corporation and calculation of the income and capital gains of the Corporation; authorizing all contractual arrangements relating to the Corporation; providing services in respect of the Corporation's daily operations; distributing or causing to be distributed Class A Shares; ensuring compliance with applicable securities legislation; preparing and filing or causing to be prepared and filed all requisite returns, reports and filings; providing all requisite office accommodation and associated facilities; providing to the Corporation all other administrative and other services and facilities required by the Corporation; and maintaining complete records of all transactions in respect of the investment portfolio of the Corporation.
+The Manager's duties include, without limitation, managing or providing for the management of the investment portfolio of the Corporation in accordance with the investment objectives, restrictions and guidelines of the Corporation; providing or causing to be provided to the Corporation advice and assistance in connection with the determination of the investment guidelines of the Corporation; establishing and maintaining bank accounts on behalf of the Corporation; appointing the accountants of and registrar and transfer agent for the Corporation; asset valuation of the Corporation and calculation of the income and capital gains of the Corporation; authorizing all contractual arrangements relating to the Corporation; providing services in respect of the Corporation's daily operations; distributing or causing to be distributed Class A Shares; ensuring compliance with applicable securities legislation; preparing and filing or causing to be prepared and filed all requisite returns, reports and filings; providing all requisite office accommodation and associated facilities; providing to the Corporation all other administrative and other services and facilities required by the Corporation.
 The Manager may, pursuant to the terms of the Management Agreement, delegate certain of its powers to third parties.